Boston Red Sox Mock Yankees With ‘New York, New York’ World Series Celebration Song

-With the playing of “New York, New York,” the Boston Red Sox turned their attention back towards their historic rivalry with the New York Yankees after defeating the Los Angeles Dodgers to capture the 2018 World Series title on Sunday night, October 18.
+With the playing of “New York, New York,” the Boston Red Sox turned their attention back towards their historic rivalry with the New York Yankees after defeating the Los Angeles Dodgers to capture the 2018 World Series.
+The Red Sox clinched baseball’s grandest title on the evening of Sunday, October 18.

+The enraptured 40-man roster was joined by their supporting cast of managers and administrators from the organization’s front office as they sprayed bottles of champagne, lit cigars, embraced, chanted, and gathered for speeches in celebration of how they rode a 108-54 season to postseason supremacy.

-“Start spreading the news/ I’m leaving today/ I want to be a part of it/ New York, New York,” Rafael Devers, Steve Pearce, David Price, and the gang are seen crooning as the anthem blares through a boombox in video clips that have gone viral from the post-game party.
+“Start spreading the news, I’m leaving today.
+I want to be a part of it — New York, New York,” Rafael Devers, Steve Pearce, David Price, and the gang are seen crooning in a video which has by now gone viral.
+The anthem blares through a portable stereo in video clips from the post-game party.

-Many will recall Yankees outfield star Aaron Judge stoking tensions by hitting the tune as he made his exit from Fenway Park following New York’s Game 2 upset over Boston in the American League Division Series some weeks back.
-As USA Today reported at the time, the Yanks had just tied the best-of-five game series up with the win.
+Many will recall Yankees outfielder Aaron Judge stoking tensions by playing the tune as he made his exit from Fenway Park following New York’s Game 2 upset over Boston in the American League Division Series some weeks back.
+As USA Today reported at the time, the Yankees had just tied the best-of-five game series up with the win.

-Little did Judge know that it would be the last time his squad enjoyed a ‘W,’ as the Sox followed the loss up with consecutive victories to take the ALDS.
-He also likely didn’t foresee the Red Sox getting the last laugh by trolling the 27-time champions by using that same song as a reminder of how sweet it was.
+Little did Judge know that it would be the last time his squad enjoyed a win in that series, as the Sox followed the loss up with consecutive victories to take the ALDS.
+He also likely didn’t foresee the Red Sox getting the last laugh, trolling the 27-time champions by using that same song as a reminder of how sweet their victory was.

 Playing "New York, New York" in the clubhouse?